Millennium Manor

-Millennium Manor is a house in Alcoa, Tennessee.
-It was built from June 1937 to December, 1946, by William Andrew Nicholson and his wife Fair, who had moved to Alcoa, from Pickens County, Georgia, where William was a mason and carpenter.
+Millennium Manor Castle is a house in Alcoa, Tennessee.
+It was built from June 1937 to December, 1946, by William Andrew Nicholson and his wife Emma Fair MacArthur Nicholson, who had moved to Alcoa, from Pickens County, Georgia, where William was a mason and carpenter.
 In 1937 he got a job with the Alcoa plant as a replacement for striking workers.
-Nicholson started construction of Millennium Manor at the age of 61 while maintaining a full-time job at the Alcoa plant across the street.
+Nicholson started construction of Millennium Manor Castle at the age of 61 while maintaining a full-time job at the Alcoa plant across the street.

-The Nicholsons designed the building using Roman architectural techniques, and intended Millennium Manor to survive for hundreds of years, including the passing of Armageddon, which they believed would occur in 1969.
+The Nicholsons designed the building using Roman architectural techniques, and intended Millennium Manor Castle to survive for hundreds of years, including the passing of Armageddon, which they believed would occur in 1969.
 The house was listed on the National Register of Historic Places in 2020.

 Construction

 All work was done by the Nicholsons without the aid of machines, a remarkable feat since both were thin and small of stature.
 The Nicholsons did not belong to a church in Tennessee, but they were very religious people who believed in a literal interpretation of Revelation 20:6 ("Blessed and holy is he that hath part in the first resurrection.
 Over such the second death has no power, but they shall be priests of God and Christ, and shall reign with him a thousand years.")

-Millennium Manor was built to survive Armageddon and a thousand years beyond.
+Millennium Manor Castle was built to survive Armageddon and a thousand years beyond.
 Millennium Manor was built using Roman architecture which can still be seen standing in structures after more than 2,000 years.
 The light colored stone of Millennium Manor is Tennessee Pink Marble found in nearby Friendsville, Tennessee.
 The "Arch and Keystone" visible over doors and windows continues throughout the entire house, including the floor and roof.
-First built was a wooden "form," shaped like the inside of the building.
+First built was a wooden form, shaped like the inside of the building.
 A rubber tarp was laid over this form.
 Stone was stacked on top of the form and a "Keystone" inserted.
 (At this point in the construction, the wooden form could have been pulled completely out, and the roof would still stand on its own without any mortar).
 Cement was poured over the stacked marble rock, and the cement sifted through to the rubber tarp and hardened.
 Wrinkles from the rubber sheet can still be seen on the inside ceiling.
 The form was then removed, at which point that part of the roof (or floor) was finished.
 In theory, it should be possible to remove all cement from the entire building and have it continue to stand, since the only function of the mortar was to fill gaps and not to bear a load.